 Expedited Claims for Qualified Active-Duty Military & Veterans

-If you have a VA disability compensation rating of 100% Permanent & Total (P&T) (Expedited Processing of Veteran’s 100% Disability Claims) OR if you develop a disability while on active military service on or after October 1, 2001 (Disability Benefits for Wounded Warriors), you may qualify for expedited claim processing.
+If you have a VA disability compensation rating of 100% Permanent & Total (P&T) (Expedited Processing of Veteran’s 100% Disability Claims) OR if you develop a disability while on active military service on or after October 1, 2001 (Disability Benefits for Wounded Warriors), you may be eligible for expedited claim processing.
 We usually identify veterans automatically.
 However, in rare instances, a veteran may need to self-identify and provide the VA notification letter as proof.

 Other Social Security Benefits